Get

 Can Cats and Rabbits Get Along?

 The short answer to this question is no. If you’re thinking about a household where your cat is free to roam and interact with a rabbit wherever they feel like it, that’s not possible.
-As predators, cats will instinctively view a rabbit as a potential prey, not another pet.
+As predators, there is a high chance that cats will instinctively view a rabbit as potential prey, not another pet.

 Even if your cat decides to “play” with your rabbit – they could seriously hurt the rabbit in the process.
 It is important to note that what we describe as cats playing is in fact cats practicing their hunting skills.
 Interestingly, indoor-only cats are more inclined to this sort of behavior 1.